Main Website

 How does a wireframe layout help in mobile app design?

+Let’s take an example.
+Assume you want to build your own ecommerce app.
 What is the action you want your users to perform the most?
 Ideally, you’d want your users to regularly purchase products.
 It then makes sense to expedite the purchasing process as much as you can.

 The wireframe layout helps showcase all the actions users take on an app.
 In this example, you can use a wireframe layout to visualize a faster purchasing process.

-For mult-function apps, wireframe layouts are essential as they help designers and developers visualize the app.
+For multi-function apps, wireframe layouts are essential as they help designers and developers visualize the app.
+Developers should work with designers in this step because they will ultimately build the product.

-Step #4 – Design each app screen
+Step #4 – Design each app element and screen

-Design each app screen
+Design app screen

+Once the design inspiration and app structure are in front of a designer, the next step is to design each screen.
 This step is where the subjectivity of app design takes over.
 A person without any experience in app design can easily perform the steps discussed before.
 This is the point where designers have to let their experience and talent shine through.

 Also read: Zero state: A crucial but overlooked element of mobile app design

-The following points provide some points designers should remember while working on each screen –
+The following points provide some points designers should remember while working on each screen:

-• Never forget the research – The time designers spend combing over audience preferences and competitor analysis bears fruit at this stage.
+• Never forget the research: The time designers spend combing over audience preferences and competitor analysis bears fruit at this stage.
 From something as small as the position of a button to the overarching color scheme of the app, findings made in research can improve the design process many times over

-• Prioritize clarity above all else – Users must understand the functions and features an app is offering.
+• Prioritize clarity above all else: Users must understand the functions and features an app is offering.
 Designers should make each feature and function abundantly clear.
 There are moments where designers may have to sacrifice aesthetic appeal for user clarity.
 It is important to do so if clarity and ease of use are on the line.

-• Don’t design in isolation – The overall efficiency of a design process improves many times over if designers simply get regular feedback.
+• Don’t design in isolation: The overall efficiency of a design process improves many times over if designers simply get regular feedback.
 Working in isolation means repeating the same mistakes and disregarding other practical issues.

 Step #5 – Work with developers to establish design viability

+Let’s come back to the example we covered earlier.
+Let’s say you create app online without coding using a free Android app maker for your ecommerce store.
 To expedite the purchase process, you add a direct checkout button along with each product.
 This significantly reduces the number of steps a user would need to take to complete a purchase.

-As mentioned previously, designers don’t work in isolation.
+Can you unilaterally take the decision to add this option?
+No. As mentioned previously, designers don’t work in isolation.
 They have to work with developers and establish the viability of the designs they create.

 Some design decisions can upset the overall working of an app.
 The introduction of a new feature or a change in the position of a button can change an app’s working.
 This makes the association of developers and designers crucial.
 Together, both teams can remedy viability issues and make sure the whole app runs smoothly.